Why Does My Butternut Squash Soup Taste Bitter? Tips to Fix & Prevent

 2. Adding Complementary Ingredients

-Incorporate coconut milk, creamy or butter to bring out the flavors and to add a bit of the richness.
+Incorporate coconut milk, creamy, or butter to bring out the flavors and to add a bit of richness.
 A spoonful of sour cream or yogurt at the time of serving will soften unpleasant flavors.

 3. Adjusting Seasonings